-Over the past few decades, soil monitoring has become increasingly important.
-Environmental factors such as climate change, dwindling water resources, and threatened habitats are driving the need to monitor the environment and implement better policies to protect it.
-Many natural processes in the environment are driven by or in some ways related to soil hydrological processes.
-Monitoring soil moisture conditions provides important information for the protection of, and in the understanding of local and regional water resources.
+Soil monitoring (water and chemistry) is an increasingly important environmental measurement in climate change, water resource forecasts, land stability, crop management, and more.
+Many natural processes in the environment are influenced by the soil hydrological processes.
+Monitoring soil moisture conditions provides important information for the protection of, and understanding of local and regional water resources.

 Soil is an important natural resource, just as the air and water that surround us are.
 Unfortunately it has been overlooked in the past and taken for granted with disastrous results, such as the North American dust bowl of the 1930s.
 Today, the role of soil health on our climate as a whole is taken more seriously, with researchers at organizations such as the USDA-ARS (US Department of Agriculture, Agricultural Research Service) looking into how exactly soil interacts with the rest of our environment.